barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 10. <a name="footnote_10"></a>Yes, illegal activity is also a concern, but it is the central bank's balance sheet that counts.
 Imagine the Argentinas and Greeces of the world if their citizens could take their assets' worth into gold to a more stable place.
 11. <a name="footnote_11"></a>Say your unit of labour gives you £10.
-You are taxed at source with £3.
+You are taxed at source with, say, £3.
 Then you buy a T-shirt and pay VAT.
 Then you put the remainder towards a house and pay stamp duty, etc. Even though you worked once, your work's result (i.e. your salary) will be taxed multiple times, every time that a fraction of it changes hands.
 12. <a name="footnote_12"></a>Why wait for the end of the quarter or the fiscal year to see if tax reduction has boosted